HaJH/PmxImporter/README.md

 - Skeletal Mesh and Skeleton import
 - Vertex Morph import as Morph Targets (UMorphTarget)
 - Basic Materials/Textures: Base Color and Metadata
-- Physics Asset: Basic RigidBody and Joint mapping
+- Physics Asset: Basic RigidBody and Joint mapping (Experimental, has some errors)
 - Reimport support

 Out of scope :